AdamFrieden/AdamPortal/README.md

 - [x] Deploy app to S3
 - [x] Connect adamportal domain to S3
 - [ ] Setup GitHub Actions CICD
+- [ ] Use GitHub Secrets to store keys needed for Actions
 - [ ] Sketch out intended UI
 - [ ] Add Material UI and build out site
 - [ ] Add some creative writing and links to other projects